Inspiring, entertaining docu about an American icon.

 The parents' guide to what's in this movie.

 Parents need to know that RBG is a documentary about the life, career, and enduring legacy of Supreme Court Justice Ruth Bader Ginsburg.
 The film, which was directed, written, edited, shot, and produced by women, follows Ginsburg's journey from her girlhood in Brooklyn to her appointment to the highest court in the land.
 Along the way, it details how she graduated as one of only nine women in her law class, overcame years of gender discrimination, and argued milestone rights cases before the Supreme Court.
 Through interviews with Ginsburg, her adult children, colleagues, friends, and even clients, the filmmakers also explore how Ginsburg has become a cultural icon (aka "the Notorious RBG").
-Expect a few insults and brief verbal/textual references to topics including rape, abortion, and death in childbirth, but overall this is a tween-friendly documentary with messages about integrity and equality.
+Expect a few insults and brief verbal/textual references to topics including rape, abortion, and death in childbirth -- as well as some background smoking -- but overall this is a tween-friendly documentary with messages about integrity and equality.

 RBG chronicles the extraordinary life and career of Supreme Court Justice Ruth Bader Ginsburg, highlighting the esteemed jurist's lifelong fight for gender equality.
 Made by a group of female filmmakers -- not only directors Julie Cohen and Betsy West, but also the cinematographer, editor, composer, and producers -- this biographical documentary features interviews with Ginsburg, her childhood friends, fellow attorneys and judges, her adult children, President Bill Clinton (who appointed her to the Supreme Court) and other politicians, her granddaughter (who calls her bubbe), and famous friends like Gloria Steinem and Nina Totenberg.
 The directors also interview several of the key clients Ginsburg represented in her milestone anti-discrimination cases.
 In addition to chronicling Ginsburg's personal history, the film explores how, in recent years, she has become a cultural and feminist icon (nicknamed "the Notorious RBG"), complete with fan sites, a recurring Saturday Night Live character, merchandise, children's books, and love from young adults around the country.